aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 # Exercise 4: Adding The Remaining Access Patterns

-In this section, you will will configure searchable encryption to configure the remaining access patterns.
+In this section, you will learn how to configure searchable encryption for remaining data in the sample database.

 ## Background